SerhanMiah/VideoGameOnlineShop/README.md

 LINQ Queries: With the power of LINQ, querying became a delightful experience.
 From fetching a particular video game's details to updating user profiles, LINQ brought clarity and efficiency to our database operations.

 Upon creating the database, I employed seeding data as a method to test the application's responsiveness across both frontend and backend.
 I firmly hold the belief that if the backend functions optimally, it paves the way for a smoother frontend experience.
 This is especially true when executing HTTP requests for data retrieval, creation, updating, and deletion in a real-world application setting.

 Managing and integrating the middleware was crucial for enabling CORS and ensuring smooth interactivity across different origins.
-Additionally, by utilizing tools like Swagger, we could efficiently test the API controllers and their HTTP requests.
+Additionally, by utilizing tools like Swagger, I could efficiently test the API controllers and their HTTP requests.
 Insomnia further supplemented this process, allowing us to validate back-and-forth data exchanges seamlessly.

 ### Key Learnings from Phase 2: